"I would tell anybody to come here so that they could have more friends."

 - Confusing and understanding facial expressions and other nonverbal communications

-The most critical aspect of social development is shaping social skills through direct instruction, feedback, and coaching that is afforded to each child in real time to assist in learning to regulate their affect.
+The most critical aspect of social development is shaping social skills through direct instruction, feedback, and coaching that is afforded to each child in real-time to assist in learning to regulate their affect.
 The program also addresses the far-reaching issues of bullying.
-We explore a bullying curriculum so that we empower our children to identify, address, navigate and consult others in such situations.
+We explore a bullying curriculum to teach children to consult with others and to empower our children to identify, address, navigate, and be proactive in bullying situations.